orchidsoftware/orchid.software/source/en/docs/presenters.md

 ---
 title: Presenters
-description: Presenter is a class that wraps an object in order to add functionality to it.
+description: The presenter is a class that wraps an object in order to add functionality to it.
 extends: _layouts.documentation
 section: main
 lang: en
 ---

-Presenter is a class that wraps an object in order to add functionality to it.
+The presenter is a class that wraps an object in order to add functionality to it.

 Let's say we have a client model:
 ```php